How Sports Vision Training Can Improve Your Volleyball Skills

 What is Sports Vision Training?

 Whether playing recreationally or on a competitive or elite level, athletes need not only keen eyesight but also strong visual skills that allow them to see things at the edge of their visual field, quickly shift their focus from near to faraway objects, and facilitate hand-eye coordination, among other tasks.
 Sports vision training consists of customized exercises to retrain the eyes to work more efficiently and quickly with the brain.
-Dr. George Fung will assess your visual skills and design a customized program to help you develop the specific visual skills most needed to excel at volleyball.
+We will will assess your visual skills and design a customized program to help you develop the specific visual skills most needed to excel at volleyball.

 Even people with 20/20 vision can benefit from sports vision training to process and respond to visual information.
 Repetition of those exercises results in visual memory, so that the physical responses become second nature, including in volleyball.